MRLintern/MRLintern/README.md

 rates for Tesco and reduce the £2million financial loss.

 If you're interested in any of the work you find in my profile, I'd love to hear from you, especially in areas such as HPC and Numerical/Scientific Computing.
-It would be great to hear about improvements to my code or possible collaboration on open-source projects.
+It would be great to hear about suggestive improvements to my code or possible collaboration on open-source projects.

 <br/>